dotnet/arcade/Documentation/HowToAddPerfTestingToPipeline.md

 ## How to add performance testing to a pipeline

 The pre-reqs for running performance testing are defined in the template -- [performance.yml](../eng/common/templates/job/performance.yml).
 The template will need to be added as a job to any repository that wishes to run performance testing.
-The only required parameter are jobName and pool.
+The only required parameters are jobName and pool.
 If no other parameters are supplied, the testing will pull down the performance repository and run the performance testing against the latest dotnet sdk.

 Additional template parameters are: